Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-N9-tzL5aozw.md

 ### Transcript

-> um flying factory cart when yo you don't be cool flying explorer
+> flying factory cart when yo you don't be cool flying explorer